Discover the varied landscapes, fascinating history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Just a few of the many highlights

-Jungle hikes, canopy walks, night treks and river expeditions are all on our Borneo menu as well as cave exploration, visits to an orangutan rehabilitation centre and an overnight stay at a tea plantation.
+Jungle hikes, canopy walks, night treks and river expeditions are all on our Borneo menu as well as cave exploration, a visit to an orangutan rehabilitation centre and an overnight stay at a tea plantation.

-- Explore the colonial heritage and bustling Chinatown of charming Kuching Town
+- Explore the colonial heritage and bustling Chinatown of Sarawak's charming Kuching Town

-- A 2 night stay in World Heritage Mulu National Park with its stunning scenery and vast cave systems
+- A 2-day stay in World Heritage Mulu National Park with its stunning scenery and vast cave systems

-- Visit the world famous Sepilok Orangutan Sanctuary in Sabah State
+- Visit the world famous Sepilok orangutan sanctuary and rehabilitation centre in Sabah State

 - Discover the spectacular landscapes and flora and fauna of Bako National Park